 The history buff’s guide to Colombo, Sri Lanka

 Colonial history, check.
 Beautiful architecture, check.
 Incredible stories, check.
-Sri Lanka’s largest city is a veritable treasure trove for history fanatics.
+Sri Lanka’s largest city is a veritable treasure trove for history fans.

 • Alison Goh